The Devil and God Are Raging Inside Me: Original release and touring

 In June and July 2006, the band went on their first tour in three years, during which, they debuted "Sowing Season", "Degausser", "Luca", and "(Fork and Knife)".
 The album was announced September 10, 2006.
 On October 5, the album's title and track listing was revealed.
 From mid October to early December, the band went on a U.S. tour alongside Dashboard Confessional.
 On October 18, the album's cover art was revealed.
 Two days later, "Sowing Season" was made available for streaming via the band's Myspace account.
 Throughout October and November the band performed a series of in-store acoustic gigs.
 On November 14, "Degausser" was made available for streaming via the band's PureVolume account.
 The Devil and God Are Raging Inside Me was made available for streaming on November 20, and released a day later through Interscope.
 The album was original planned to be released on DreamWorks, but the label was folded into Interscope.
 People that pre-ordered the album received a CD single of "Sowing Season" with the B-side "Coca Cola".
-People that pre-ordered the album from BestBuy were able to download a video for "--".
+People that pre-ordered the album from Best Buy were able to download a video for "--".

 In January 2007, the band announced they were in the process of making a music video.
 In February, the band went on their first UK tour in three years.
 After touring and promoting previous record Déjà Entendu, the band became increasingly reluctant to give interviews or talk to the press in promotion of the record.
 In one of a few exceptions during the UK tour, Lacey discussed that this was due to many journalists and publications misrepresenting and taking quotes out of context to make their interviews more interesting.
 Lacey also felt "more comfortable" not having to worry about photo shoots and music videos and instead just concentrate on writing and performing music.
 Few television, radio or online performances were given either.
 Lead singer Jesse Lacey was interviewed by WFNX on April 24, 2007 at the First Act Guitar Studio, Boston as part of an acoustic performance for VW Green Room that was subsequently made available to download.
 The track "Jesus Christ" was performed on both NBC's Late Night with Conan O'Brien and the Late Show with David Letterman on CBS.